Reset256/jinx/README.md

 # Improvements to do:

-- WatchService and it's duplicate events
+- WatchService and it's duplicate events / WatchService and it's lost events
 - Way to remove folders and files from index via Indexer
 - Parallel write access to index
 - Inject properties from `application.properties`